 Anegada is actually a flat atoll guarded by the Horseshoe Reef, one of the largest reefs in the world.
 The reef is also famous for its shipwrecks, there are hundreds of them spread around making it a must-go place for divers.
 Other things the island is famous for are its lobsters and its white sand beaches, so it’s no wonder we divided our time between the three.

 After a full day of wreck diving and swimming at the Loblolly Bay, we had a wonderful dinner at a restaurant on the beach.
 The restaurant was not crowded, because they were only taking reservations according to the number of fish or lobster that they caught during the day, and they were cooking it all on open fires, which were the main light source apart from the stars.
 We were sitting at a table barefoot on the beach, eating to superb seafood and listening to a guitar that somebody was playing under the stars.
-It was simply breathtaking.
+Doesn’t get much better than that.

 Soon afterwards we had to come back to the real world, but Cem is still there, working as a captain and a relief worker for the survivors of the earthquake in Haiti.
 And occasionally calling us to remind us the magic of Caribbean.
 Well, maybe next time.